How to Understand Core Inflation — CPI vs Core Inflation

 What is it?

-Why is it more important?
+Why is it more important for investors?

 Core inflation shows persistent price trends in the economy.
 If CPI falls because oil became cheaper, it doesn't mean inflationary pressure has disappeared.
 Core inflation will confirm or deny this.